 (If you have done the online part through another provider, just register for the range training, Step 3 below).

-Range Training module, and the Proficiency test.
+After finishing the online course, you will come to the range for an hour for a Range Training module, and the Proficiency test.
 You can also do the online course after the range training.
 My paperwork is different.

 Also required, separately, are a background check and fingerprinting.
 We will guide you through the entire process.

 Please note that this is not a class for beginners.
 You need to be able to load and shoot a handgun, without assistance.

 Cost: $90.00 (both parts combined), or $45.00 (Proficiency only).

 We operate a private range a few miles E of Plano.